shahjalal-labs/server-EduVerse-withjwt/README.md

 - ✅ Evaluation with marks and feedback
 - 🌐 CORS protected
 - 🧠 Central error handling
-- 🧪 Route validation with Zod
+- 🧪 Route validation with Joi
 - 🧰 Bun for faster development

 ---